wiciu15/NRF51_CAN_BLE_HID_Multimedia/README.md

 HID report descriptor is custom and supports only 7 consumer control(multimedia) keys, like Play/Pause, Scan Next, Scan Prev, Mute.

 CAN frames processing is offloaded to MCP2515 with usage of filters, to reduce uC usage and energy efficiency.
-While MCP2515 is used in normal operating mode, device should not transmit anything other than error frames.
+While MCP2515 is used in normal operating mode, device should not transmit anything other than error/ack frames.

+PCB design needs some fixes and further testing.
+As of this moment 16Mhz crystal footprint is mirrored and MCP2515 INT pin needs a pullup resistor.

 **[Project log on hackaday.io](https://hackaday.io/project/176834-chevy-volt-sw-can-ble-multimedia-control)**